git-chglog/git-chglog/README.md

 | `..<name>`     | Commit from the oldest tag to `<name>`.        | `$ git-chglog ..2.0.0`      |
 | `<name>`       | Commit contained in `<name>`.                  | `$ git-chglog 1.0.0`        |

 ## Configuration

-The `git-chglog` configuration is write with the yaml file.
-Default location is `.chglog/config.yml`.
+The `git-chglog` configuration is a yaml file.
+The default location is `.chglog/config.yml`.

 Below is a complete list that you can use with `git-chglog`.